aronson/aronson/README.md

   - I added the GBA Video ("Shrek") movie mapper to a GBA core
   - I ported the itself-ported GBATang FPGA core (a fork/port of GBA-MiSTer to Tang) back to MiSTer which greatly improved emulation accuracy in test suites
   - I have dreams of an NDS core but I think the DE-10 Nano FPGA may be at its limit for NDS
-- Generative AI development
+- (V)LM development
-  - I was a brief contributor to MLX-LM and work to engineer my own systems
+  - I was a brief contributor to MLX-LM and work to engineer my own harnesses for agents
-  - I developed a proprietary front-end for LLM chat interaction
   - I work in the scene to add safeties and bias out copyrighted content wherever I can to ensure ethical generation
+  - I support grassroots communities of independent model engineers to empower users to avoid closed-source and corporate-controlled models in favor of local models with open weights and massively reduced power utilization

 ## 🔭 What I'm Up To

-- I run my own sole proprietorship hosting generative model interactions
+- I run my own sole proprietorship providing social media services
 - I'm seeking formal employment so I can set my own company aside
 - I'm working to complete the Apotris multiplayer experience
 - I'm wrapping up and shipping out my Eden Toolchain as an alternative to devkitPro